-To improve the quality and performance of its iOS devices, Apple routinely collects diagnostic and usage information from customer’s iPhones and iPads.
-Diagnostic data includes information about system performance, such as the popular low memory warnings, and other details about your specific device and OS specifications.
+To improve the quality and performance of its iOS devices, Apple routinely collects diagnostic and usage information from customers’ iPhones and iPads.
+Diagnostic data includes information about system performance, such as the popular low storage space warning, and other details about your specific device and OS specifications.

 End users have the option of sharing this information automatically with Apple, but it can also be turned off.
 You’ve probably all seen the option during the initial setup of your iOS device to automatically send diagnostic and usage data to Apple.

 Inside, we’ll show you where you can go to view your device’s logged diagnostic data and manage how it is used.
 We’ll also show you how to completely remove the diagnostic logs from your device.